nobodyscripts/LeafBlowerScript/Readme.md

 will also do crafting, bank, wind for damage.
 Runonce mode for sweeping floors to improve max for milestones (suggest bank and crafting off when using).

+- Numpad9: Shadow Crystal Fight - Auto attacks, rests, revives and optionally advance levels.
+Requires user to open the Shadow Crystal window before activation and disable the in game auto features while using.

 ## Notes

 Sleep times might need adjusting for your pc, so increase them as needed if